 Despite the expectation that standard discovery according to the applicable tier should be adequate in the typical case, the 2011 amendments contemplate there will be some cases for which standard discovery is not sufficient or appropriate.
 In such cases, parties may conduct additional discovery that is shown to be consistent with the principle of proportionality.
 There are two ways to obtain such additional discovery.
 The first is by stipulation.
 If the parties can agree additional discovery is necessary, they may stipulate to as much additional discovery as they desire, provided they stipulate the additional discovery is proportional to what is at stake in the litigation and counsel for each party certifies that the party has reviewed and approved a budget for additional discovery.
 Such a stipulation should be filed before the close of the standard discovery time limit, but only after reaching the limits for that type of standard discovery available under the rule.
 If these conditions are met, the Court will not second-guess the parties and their counsel and must approve the stipulation.

-The second method to obtain additional discovery is by motion.
+The second method to obtain additional discovery is by a statement of discovery issues.
 The committee recognizes there will be some cases in which additional discovery is appropriate, but the parties cannot agree to the scope of such additional discovery.
 These may include, among other categories, large and factually complex cases and cases in which there is a significant disparity in the parties’ access to information, such that one party legitimately has a greater need than the other party for additional discovery in order to prepare properly for trial.
-To prevent a party from taking advantage of this situation, the 2011 amendments allow any party to move the Court for additional discovery.
-As with stipulations for extraordinary discovery, a party filing a motion for extraordinary discovery should do so before the close of the standard discovery time limit, but only after the moving party has reached the limits for that type of standard discovery available to it under the rule.
+To prevent a party from taking advantage of this situation, the 2011 amendments allow any party to request additional discovery.
+As with stipulations for extraordinary discovery, a party requesting extraordinary discovery should do so before the close of the standard discovery time limit, but only after the party has reached the limits for that type of standard discovery available to it under the rule.
 By taking advantage of this discovery, counsel should be better equipped to articulate for the court what additional discovery is needed and why.
-The party making such a motion must demonstrate that the additional discovery is proportional and certify that the party has reviewed and approved a discovery budget.
+The requesting party must demonstrate that the additional discovery is proportional and certify that the party has reviewed and approved a discovery budget.
 The burden to show the need for additional discovery, and to demonstrate relevance and proportionality, always falls on the party seeking additional discovery.
 However, cases in which such additional discovery is appropriate do exist, and it is important for courts to recognize they can and should permit additional discovery in appropriate cases, commensurate with the complexity and magnitude of the dispute.

 Protective order language moved to Rule 37.
 The 2011 amendments delete in its entirety the prior language of Rule 26(c) governing motions for protective orders.
 The substance of that language is now found in Rule 37.
-The committee determined it was preferable to cover motions to compel, motions for protective orders, and motions for discovery sanctions in a single rule, rather than two separate rules.
-Accordingly, Rule 37 now governs these motions and orders.
+The committee determined it was preferable to cover requests for an order to compel, for a protective order, and sanctions in a single rule, rather than two separate rules.

 Consequences of failure to disclose.
 Rule 26(d).
 If a party fails to disclose or to supplement timely its discovery responses, that party cannot use the undisclosed witness, document, or material at any hearing or trial, absent proof that non-disclosure was harmless or justified by good cause.
 More complete disclosures increase the likelihood that the case will be resolved justly, speedily, and inexpensively.
 Not being able to use evidence that a party fails properly to disclose provides a powerful incentive to make complete disclosures.
 This is true only if trial courts hold parties to this standard.
 Accordingly, although a trial court retains discretion to determine how properly to address this issue in a given case, the usual and expected result should be exclusion of the evidence.